-The Graduate Program in Microbiology receives applications for entrance to the Ph.D. program.
-Applicants are evaluated by the Graduate Studies Committee and qualified students offered admission to the Ph.D. program for the following Autumn semester.
-After admission to the Ph.D. program, and under special circumstances, students may transfer to the Master of Science degree program, either Plan A (Thesis) or Plan B (non-Thesis).
+The Department of Microbiology does not formally accept students into the Master of Science (M.S.) degree program.
+However, after admission to the Ph.D. program, and under special circumstances, students may transfer to the Master of Science degree program, either Plan A (Thesis) or Plan B (non-Thesis).

 Fellowships, teaching associateships and research associateships are available for qualified Ph.D. students.
 Every effort is made to provide financial support to Ph.D. students throughout their graduate programs as long as they remain in good academic standing.
+Master's program students may be provided with financial assistance.
+The decision to offer assistance to a Masters student is made on an individual basis and is dependent on the qualifications of the student and the availability of funds.